awsdocs/aws-proton-user-guide/doc_source/ag-env-account-connections.md

 In the environment account, you can view and access the provisioned infrastructure resources\.
 For example, you can use CloudFormation API actions to monitor and clean up stacks if needed\.
 You can’t use the AWS Proton API actions to access or manage the AWS Proton environment that was used to provision the infrastructure resources\.

 In the environment account, you can delete environment account connections that you have created in the environment account\.
 You *can’t* accept or reject them\.
-If you delete an environment account connection that’s in use by an AWS Proton environment, AWS Proton *won’t* be able to manage the environment infrastructure resources until a new environment connection is accepted for the environment account and named environment\.
+If you delete an environment account connection that’s in use by an AWS Proton environment, AWS Proton won't be able to manage the environment infrastructure resources until a new environment connection is accepted for the environment account and named environment\.
 You're responsible for cleaning up provisioned resources that remain without an environment connection\.

 ## Use the console or CLI to manage environment account connections<a name="ag-env-account-connections-create-env-console"></a>